-Well, almost.
-Did you remember to put the rel="nofollow" tag at the end of all the links to your advertiser?
 If you didn't, you're certainly not alone.
-This little detail is woefully under-explained and often overlooked, especially by new(ish) bloggers.
-If you're new to running ads, you may have no idea that you need to use it.
+This little detail is woefully under-explained and often overlooked.
 But don't worry, I'll get you up to speed today!

 It's a microformat tag added to the end of a link that instructs search engines not to "follow" the link.
-When a search engine encounters a "nofollow" link, it does not count the link toward the search engine rank of the target site.
+When a search engine encounters a link with a nofollow tag, it does not count the link toward the search engine rank of the target site.

 Despite the complexity and sophistication of their algorithms, search engine robots are kind of dumb.
 Even if you clearly disclaim your sponsored posts and advertisements in a way that your human readers understand, your robot readers won't know that you've disclosed your paid links unless you use the nofollow tag.

-Take a quick look at Google's official policy on paid links so you can make an informed decision about how you'll treat your sponsored links.
-In summary, Google expects you to either add the rel=nofollow tag to the end of paid links, or redirect the paid links to an intermediate page on your site that's blocked from search engines in your robots.txt file.
-Many large blogs use some version of the redirect method.
-But, if you're a small-to-medium blog with a small roster of advertisers, adding the rel="nofollow" tag is the easiest way to comply with Google's instructions.
+Google expects you to either add the rel=nofollow tag to the end of paid links, or redirect the paid links to an intermediate page on your site that's blocked from search engines in your robots.txt file.
+For more information, see Google's official policy on paid links.

 In summary: Google can recognize affiliate links from most major services, so nofollow-ing those links is not quite as important.
 But, it doesn't hurt to nofollow them, either.

-Do I need to add Nofollow to Adsense links on my blog?
+Do I Need to Add Nofollow to Adsense or Network Ads?

 Oh no, I'm already running ads without Nofollow!
 What do I do?

-Well, first, don't freak out.
-This is an easy fix.
+Well, first, don't freak out, it's fixable!
 There are a couple of different ways to do your nofollows.
-The simplest way is to go through your existing ads and sponsor links and manually add the rel="nofollow" tag to each sponsor's URL.
-This is time consuming if you have a lot of ads, but it's simple and worthwhile to do.
+The technically simple, but potentially time-consuming way, is to go through your existing ads and sponsored posts to manually add the rel="nofollow" tag to each sponsor's URL.

 If you're using a Wordpress plugin to handle your banner ads, that plugin may already take care of your nofollow needs for you.
 Many advertising plugins either add nofollow to ad URLs automatically or redirect the URLs so you're not directly linking to your advertiser.
 Check the documentation for your plugin to find out how it handles advertisers' links before you set yourself up for an afternoon of unnecessary work!